cjbarber/ToolsOfTheTrade/README.md

 and measure your software developers' progress in real-time.
 * Tom's Planner | http://www.tomsplanner.com/ | [@tomsplanner](https://twitter.com/tomsplanner) | $9/mo - $19/mo |  | Tom's Planner is online Gantt chart software that allows anyone to create, collaborate and share Gantt Charts online with drag and drop simplicity.
 It's web based, extremely intuitive and easy-to-use.
 * LeanKit | http://leankit.com/ | [@leankit](http://twitter.com/leankit) | $15/mo - $19/mo | Instant Project visibility | In LeanKit, you map your organization’s processes onto virtual whiteboards.
 On each board the process steps are represented as vertical and horizontal lanes.
 Cards represent work items, which team members update and move from across the board as they complete their share of the work.
 Rather than having to ask for status reports, managers and customers can just look at the board.
 Board updates are visible in seconds around the globe and e-mail alerts and RSS feeds are available, so you and your team can take immediate action to resolve issues before they turn into serious problems.
+* TeamworkPM | http://teamworkpm.net | Wider and more flexible project management system that handles a lot of scenarios related to projects, including recurring tasks, non-tech or dev projects, and simply keeping on top of things.

 #### App Developer Tools
 * App Annie | http://www.appannie.com | [@appannie/](https://twitter.com/appannie/) | free |  | Make better decisions with our app store data.
 We are the leader for app store analytics, app rankings, and market intelligence.